baronet2/FirstCyclingAPI/README.md

 ```

 The script automatically loads rider's biographical information and the details and results for each season in which they were active.
+To only load data for specific years, pass a list of years to the `years` attribute.
 The Python file provides documentation on how to use the `Rider` objects.
-For instance, if you'd like to load a `pandas.DataFrame` of all the rider's results, you can use:
+For instance, if you'd like to load a `pandas.DataFrame` of the rider's results, you can use:

 ```python
 df = r.get_full_results_dataframe()
 ```

+The features of this DataFrame are based on the attributes for `Race` objects.

 ## Contributing
 If you would like to contribute to the code, please feel free to open a pull request.
 Feel free to open an issue to request features, identify bugs, or discuss the tool.